laurabolwell/lit-track/README.md

 ### Local VS Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.
+There are no known differences between the local development version and the live deployed site on Heroku.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Credits